-When migrating to a new business intelligence (BI) software platform, companies are often tempted to simply transfer reports to the
+When migrating to a new business intelligence (BI) software platform, companies are often tempted to simply transfer reports to the new system and flip the switch on the old one.

 But for the most part, they should resist the temptation, according to Rita Sallam, an analyst with Stamford, Conn.-based Gartner.